JOELLE RÉ ARP-DUNHAM

 In addition to 25 years centering consent in her work, training includes:

-• “Justice, Equity, Diversity, and Inclusion for Intimacy Professionals” with Chelsey Morgan, Intimacy Coordinators of Color, February 2022.
+• “Justice, Equity, Diversity, and Inclusion for Intimacy Professionals,” Intimacy Coordinators of Color, February 2022.

 • “Psychological First Aid,” Johns Hopkins, March 2021.